Solodeam/LMSC-261-JayGene-Problemsets/FinalProject/Proposal/README.md

 To develop a functional program, I plan to reference rules from Berklee’s harmony class materials and convert them into algorithms.
 Berklee’s harmony rules are not optimal and can be redundant, so I will optimize them to create a program that approximates human analysis.
 While perfection is unattainable due to personal interpretation in some cases, the program aims to provide accurate results.

 ### Objective
-This project is not intended to replace Berklee’s harmony course but to complement it.
-The goal is to create a usable tool that assists students taking the harmony class at Berklee.
+This project is not intended to connect Berklee’s harmony course.
+The goal is to create a usable tool that assists students taking the harmony class at Berklee and people like me who prefer to read Degree lead sheet.
 Therefore, the project will be web-based.

 ## Expected Outcomes
 - **Guaranteed**: With a given key and either a chord or degree, the program will provide the other.
 The output will comply with Berklee harmony course material, presented through a simple web-based interface.